 Roberto Abbado, Salvatore Accardo, Martha Argerich, Rudolf Barshai, Bruno Bartoletti, Yuri Bashmet, George Benjamin, Luciano Berio, Frans Brüggen, Mario Brunello, Sylvain Cambreling, Kyung Wha Chung, Myung-Whun Chung, Alicia De Larrocha, Enrico Dindo, Gabriele Ferro, Eliot Fisk, Rafael Frübech De Burgos, Gianandrea Gavazzeni, Gianluigi Gelmetti, Irena Grafenauer, Natalia Gutman, Daniel Harding, Heinz Holliger, Eliahu Inbal, Kim Kashkashian, Ton Koopman, Gidon Kremer, Yo-Yo Ma, Gustav Kuhn, Alexander Lonquich, Andrea Lucchesini, Peter Maag, Eduardo Mata, Peter Maxwell Davies, Mischa Maisky, Sabine Meyer, Midori, Shlomo Mintz, Viktoria Mullova, Roger Norrington, David Robertson, Esa Pekka Salonen, Hansjoerg Schellenberger, Heinrich Schiff, Jeffrey Tate, Jean-Yves Thibaudet, Vladimir Spivakov, Uto Ughi, Maxim Vengerov, Radovan Vlatkovich.

 Since 1988, ORT has recorded numerous performances: works by Schubert and Cherubini, conducted by Donato Renzetti for Europa Music, ‘Peter and the Wolf’ and ‘L’Histoire de Babar’ with actor Paolo Poli, conducted by Alessandro Pinzauti for Caroman, ‘Cavalleria rusticana’ conducted by Bruno Bartoletti for Foné, ‘Il Barbiere di Siviglia’ conducted by Gianluigi Gelmetti for EMI Classics, ‘Tribute to Mina and Orfeo cantando tolse’ by Adriano Guarnieri conducted by Pietro Borgonovo for Ricordi, ‘Stabat Mater’ by Rossini conducted by Gianluigi Gelmetti, for Agorà, ‘Tancredi’ conducted by Gianluigi Gelmetti for Foné, ‘Holy Sea’ by Butch Morris for Splasc(h), Richard Galliano with “I Solisti dell’Ort” for Dreyfus, ‘Concertone’ by Stefano Bollani for Blue Label, ‘Omaggio a Giacomo Puccini’ with Fiorenza Cedolins for Bongiovanni.
 Also ‘Le Congiurate’ by Schubert conducted by Gérard Korsten and directed by Denis Krief for Accademia Musicale Chigiana in Siena; ‘Requiem’ by Mozart with Gianluigi Gelmetti; ‘Le sette ultime parole del nostro Redentore in croce’ by Haydn.
-Recently ‘Play It!’ contemporary music by Sylvano Bussotti, Carla Rebora, Riccardo Panfili for VDM Records; Giorgio Federico Ghedini with Daniele Rustioni (Sony Classical 2016).
-In 2018 others 2 CDs (always with Sony Classical) will be published: the first one is dedicated to Alfredo Casella and the second one is dedicated to Goffredo Petrassi.
+Recently ‘Play It!’ contemporary music by Sylvano Bussotti, Carla Rebora, Riccardo Panfili for VDM Records; Giorgio Federico Ghedini with Daniele Rustioni (Sony Classical 2016); Goffredo Petrassi with Daniele Rustioni (Sony Classical 2018).
+In 2018 another cd (always with Sony Classical) will be published and it will be dedicated to Alfredo Casella.